Southclaws/samp-geoip/README.md

 *   `GetPlayerISP(playerid, output[], len = sizeof output)`
 *   `GetPlayerIPBlock(playerid, &block)`

+There is also an event that is called when the data is available:

+*   `OnGeoDataReady(playerid)`

 ## Testing

 To test, first you must build build the package with the file `iphub_key.inc`